-The area has unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert including vulture species of interest.
-EPL 7436 lies within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains and sparse shrubland.
-The grass cover is very sparse but nevertheless dominates the little vegetation that grows on the gravel plains.
-Grass cover, diversity and abundance tends to increase from west-to-east following the rainfall gradient with the majority of grasses are being annuals and few perennials.
-The plant diversity of the areas is low (less than 50 species).
-EPL 7436 has a greater diversity of grasses, and woody species, dwarf shrubs, shrubs and trees, which are sparsely distributed.
-No visible outcrops for lichen.
-Along natural drainage channels, camel thorn trees (Acacia erioloba) can be found with sparsely distributed grazing patches.
+The area has unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert.
+EPL 7278 lies within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains.
+The majority of grasses are annuals and perennial which are dominated by Stipagrostis species, however, the coverage is sparse.
+Round gaps grassland patches known well as "fairly circles" are distributed very uniformly and mostly visible during good rain seasons within the EPL, especially on the southern boundary.
+The plant diversity of the areas is low (less than 50 species) which include a sparse distributed diversity of woody species, dwarf shrubs, shrubs and trees.
+There are no visible outcrops for lichen within EPL 7278, however, there are sparsely distributed Hypolithic microbial communities that are colonising the quartz rocks.
+The Hypolithic microbial communities have potentials to drive primary productivity in the desert environment, which is an important aspect in biodiversity restoration and rehabilitation.
+Along natural drainage channels, camel thorn trees (Acacia erioloba) can be found.
+A list of plant species is also is presented in Appendix B.

-The EPL falls within the Namibian bird diversity zone which has between 141 - 170 bird species, which is of medium diversity in comparison to the rest of Namibia, which has a total of 658 recorded bird species.
+The EPL 7278 falls within the Namibian bird diversity zone which has between 141 - 170 bird species, which is of medium diversity in comparison to the rest of Namibia, which has a total of 658 recorded bird species.
 The diversity of mammals and reptiles in the area is very low and low respectively, compared to the rest of Namibia, with 16 - 30 species of mammals and between 41 and 50 reptiles (Mendelsohn et al., 2003).